 When a business owner in Colorado decides that it is time to close their business, the first step is to dissolve the LLC.
-This process can be complex, and there are specific steps that need to be followed in order to ensure that the dissolution goes smoothly.
+This process can be complex, and there are specific steps that need to be followed in order to ensure that the voluntary dissolution rules go smoothly.

-A Colorado limited liability company must perform certain steps to dissolve properly.
+A Colorado LLC must perform certain steps to dissolve properly.
 The following is a guide on how to dissolve an LLC in Colorado.

-Step 1: Notify All Members of the Dissolution
+Step 1: Notify All LLC Members of the Dissolution

 LLC members must be notified of the dissolution in order for it to be effective.
-This can be done by mailing an advance notice to each member, posting the notice in an appropriate location, or holding a dissolution meeting.
+This can be done by mailing a proper written notice to each member, posting the advance notice in an appropriate location, or holding a dissolution meeting.

-Step 2: Distribute Assets According to the Operating Agreement
+Step 2: Distribute LLC Assets According to the Operating Agreement

 Step 3: Notify LLC Creditors and Lenders